batchku/MO/Pd/MOM/README.md

-# CHIPD
+# MOM
-Running Puredata on the C.H.I.P. computer
+Running Puredata on the Raspberry Pi 3 computer